(CNN) — Giorgio Palmera first visited Cuba 20 years ago and fell in love with the island country and its people.

 In the second photo above, three young adults sit in a late-'50s Chevrolet.
 Two of them chat casually, as if passing the time on a Saturday night; the third, a woman in the front passenger seat, focuses intently on her phone.

 For now, Palmera says, Cubans are using Wi-Fi to talk with relatives in the United States or elsewhere.
 But they've also started using social networks, such as Facebook, and creating their own blogs, such as jovencuba.com (Young Cuba), which features contributions from university students.

 Almost a year after Wi-Fi appeared, Palmera still sees a sense of wonder.

-"My feeling went back to the first time me and my friends were discovering the Internet and smartphones," Italian photographer Giorgio Palmera said.
+"My feeling went back to the first time me and my friends were discovering the Internet and smartphones," remembering, he said, how they behaved like children.
 "The Cubans are acting the same, with the big difference that we had the opportunity to express all of these emotions in private places.
 However, for Cubans, all this takes place in the square, creating an interesting and colorful live theater."

 The recent improvement in U.S.-Cuba relations has sparked chatter at how American money might change Cuban politics and infrastructure.
 Is Wi-Fi having the same effect?